Current Market Value of a Remington 870

 Excellent-condition guns are ones that have been maintained to the point of showing barely any indication of use.
 Wear should be so light as to be negligible and never hinder aesthetics.

-870s in this condition can lose up to 20% of their MSRP.
+870s in this condition can lose around 20% of the retail price.

 Very Good Condition

-A Remington 870 in very good condition is one that shows only subtle signs of usage.
-Most of these signs should be confined to areas like the stock or the barrel.
+A Remington 870 in very good condition shows only subtle signs of usage.
+Most of these should be confined to areas like the stock or the barrel.

-870s in this condition can lose up to 30% of their MSRP.
+870s in this condition can lose around 30% of the retail price.

 Good Condition